 1964: The Beatles had a record fourteen songs on the Billboard 100 chart.
 Previously, the highest number of concurrent singles by one artist on the Hot 100 was nine by Elvis Presley in December of 1956.

 1966: Buffalo Springfield made their live debut at an unbilled gig at The Troubadour in Hollywood, California.
 Allegedly, they were the first group allowed to use electric instruments in the venue known for its folk performances.
 In attendance at the show was Chris Hillman of the Byrds, who invited the group to open for his band in a series of shows across Southern California.
 Afterward, a residency at Los Angeles’ Whisky A Go Go club made Buffalo Springfield a sensation on the Sunset Strip and one of the first bands to become popular in the wake of the British Invasion.

 1968: Janis Joplin made her television debut when Big Brother and the Holding Company performed on ABC-TV’s variety show Hollywood Palace.

 1969: “Get Back” by the Beatles was released as a single.
 Credited to “The Beatles and Billy Preston,” a different mix of the song later became the closing track of the band’s final album, Let It Be.
 The record went to #1 across the globe and was also the Beatles’ first single released in the US in true stereo.

-1970: Two weeks after topping the Cash Box singles chart, the Beatles started a two week run at #1 on the Billboard Hot 100 with “Let It Be,” the title track from the band’s final album.
+1970: Two weeks after topping the Cash Box singles chart, the Beatles started two weeks at #1 on the Billboard Hot 100 with “Let It Be,” the title track from the band’s final album.
 It was the group’s nineteenth #1 in six years.

 1970: While Fleetwood Mac was on tour in Europe, guitarist Peter Green announced he was leaving the band to follow his religious beliefs, though he did fulfill his contractual obligation to finish the band’s current tour.